pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

     </TabList>

-1. Now that the Custom Upstream repository is tracking the corresponding Pantheon core upstream, we can pull in core:
+1. Run the appropriate command below now that the Custom Upstream repository is tracking the corresponding Pantheon core upstream.

     <TabList>